SolutionYogi/VimSetup/README.txt

   source c:\vimsetup\_vimrc

+4. Clone Vundle repository https://github.com/gmarik/vundle in C:\Vundle folder.
+[If you change the path, modify C:\VimSetup\_vimrc to reflect the matching path.)

+5. When Vim starts for the first time, run :BundleInstall command to install all the bundles.

-4. There is no step 4.
+6. There is no Step 6! :)

 Note: I do not use Commant-T anymore.
 CtrlP is much more awesome.